michaelcrismali/dangerzone/README.md

 don't understand Devise)

 ## Dependencies
-You'll need these gems (and the gems that they depend on) to use Dangerzone:
+You'll need these gems (and their dependencies) to use Dangerzone:

 * Rails 3.2
 * Bcrypt-ruby 3.0
-* Thor

 ## How to install
 You can do one of these in your command line (if you have the RubyGems command line stuff installed):